 Why You May NOT WANT TO Know Your Baby’s Gender

 The obvious reason to not wanting to know your baby’s gender is of course, the element of surprise!
 It can be exciting not knowing and looking forward to the delivery.
 It is also much more natural as this was how things were done back in the days when there was no technological intervention.
 It can also be fun guessing the gender with your family members.
 Besides, the ultrasound can be wrong at times as well!
 As for the preparations, you can always get gender neutral baby blankets and clothes that can last about two weeks before you get more that are gender specific.
 Painting the nursery to be gender neutral is also beneficial if you plan on having other children in the future.
+Additionally, other items such as single or double strollers are more universal and don’t depend on the sex of the baby.

 How To Tell If You Are Having A Boy or A Girl